 This caught the attention of Team Penske, who gave him a seat for the Detroit Grand Prix and saw Rodríguez finish in a respectable 12th place.

-Another F3000 podium at Spa followed before Penske gave him another chance at Laguna Seca.
+Another F3000 podium at Spa-Francorchamps followed before Penske gave him another chance at Laguna Seca.

 Unfortunately, tragedy struck during qualifying on September 11th, 1999 when Rodríguez’s car crashed into a barrier and flipped at the infamous corkscrew corner.

-Rodríguez suffered a basilar skull fracture, which proved to be fatal, at the age of 27.
+Rodríguez suffered a basilar skull fracture, which proved to be fatal, and sadly died at the age of 27.

 Following his third-place finish in the 1997 Formula 3000 Drivers’ Championship, Jason Watt was retained by David Sears’ second team, Den Blå Avis.

-The forever-smiling Dane got off to a solid start in 1998, winning the race in Imola and adding a further podium at Silverstone.
+The forever-smiling Dane got off to a solid start in 1998, winning in Imola and adding a further podium at Silverstone.